What is Race to Zero?

 Submit evidence of this public commitment to net zero to the Under2 Coalition Secretariat through the Under2 Ambition Tracker.

 Note: The interim target must be set within 12 months from the point of joining Race to Zero, if not shared already at the time of the pledge.

 Within 12 months of joining, explain what actions will be taken toward achieving both interim and longer-term pledges, especially in the short- to medium-term.

-Commit to report publicly both progress against interim and long-term targets, as well as the actions being taken, at least annually.
-To the extent possible, report via platforms that feed into the UNFCCC Global Climate Action Portal.
+Commit to report publicly both progress against interim and long-term targets, as well as the actions being taken.
+Report via CDP annually and have your data included in the UNFCCC Global Climate Action Portal.

 How to join Race to Zero: process for existing members*